GLP-1 vs Bariatric Surgery: Which Is Right for Malaysians?

 Cost Comparison in Malaysia

-GLP-1 treatment through a structured programme like Seimbang starts from RM199 per dose or RM899 per month for an all-inclusive plan that covers medication, doctor consultations, and ongoing monitoring.
-Over 12 months, the total cost ranges from approximately RM2,400 to RM10,800, significantly lower than surgical options.
-For patients whose BMI qualifies them for either approach, GLP-1 treatment offers a lower-risk, lower-cost starting point.
+GLP-1 treatment through a structured programme like Seimbang starts from RM899/month for an all-inclusive plan that covers medication, doctor consultations, and ongoing monitoring; the monthly price steps up with dose, and every tier is published on our pricing page.
+For patients whose BMI qualifies them for either approach, GLP-1 treatment offers a lower-risk starting point.

 Compare our pricing plans